Product Placement in Movies: Toy Stories turn Playthings into Stars

 Transformers Transformed into Movie Stars

-This franchise had the added starring product placement of real life car models and brands (primarily GMC) that would transform into robots, particularly the Chevrolet Camaro which had a starring role as Transformers character, "Bumblebee."
+This franchise had the added starring product placement of real life car models and brands, primarily GMC, (Wikipedia) that would transform into robots, particularly the Chevrolet Camaro which had a starring role as Transformers character, "Bumblebee."

 Why It Works or Doesn't: Similar to the G.I.
 Joe movie series, the Transformers franchise is rated PG-13 for the intense action sequences and some adult themed content.
 However, many of the Transformers models are recommended for younger kids age 5 and up; there are also some versions of the toys designed for even younger children.
 So there is a bit of a disconnect here, too.
 Also, as with the G.I.
 Joe movies, the Transformers series can resurrect a generation's toy playing past in a new, adult way, giving extended life to the brand.